 Thread Your Sewing Machine With the Elastic Thread

-- To sew with elastic thread, you must hand wind the bobbin.
-Do this without stretching the elastic thread.
+To sew with elastic thread, you must hand-wind the bobbin without stretching the elastic thread.
 Wind the elastic thread on the bobbin until the bobbin is full.
 (Thread the top of the sewing machine with your regular sewing thread.)
 Leave a couple inches of tail of the elastic thread, and bring the elastic thread up through the sewing machine throat plate.

 Create Rows of Gathering

-- With the right side of the fabric up, beginning just under the hemmed edge, sew a row of stitching an even distance from the hem.
+With the right side of the fabric up, beginning just under the hemmed edge, sew a row of stitching an even distance from the hem.
 Repeat sewing rows of stitching an even distance (approximately 1/4 inch) from each other, using your presser foot as a seam guide.

 Seam the Dress

 Rethread the sewing machine with regular thread in the bobbin and upper thread.

 Aligning the top edge and the selvages, pin the selvage edges together.
-Sew a seam that is 1/2 inch in from the selvages, on the body of the fabric.
+Sew a seam 1/2 inch in from the selvages on the body of the fabric.

 Add Optional Tie Straps

 Sew as close to the aligned edges as possible, pivoting at the ends to sew the ends closed.
 Fold the length of the sewn strips in half, and cut on the fold.

-- Try on the sundress and pin the ties in place so they will tie on the shoulder.
+Try on the dress.
+Pin the ties in place, so they will tie on the shoulder.
 Then, take off the dress, and sew the ties in place on the top hem.

 Hem the Dress